 Insurance linked securities

-Insurance-linked securities (ILS) are financial instruments which are sold to investors whose value is affected by an insured loss event.
-The term encompasses catastrophe ‘cat’ bonds and other forms of risk-linked securitisation.
+Insurance-linked securities (ILS) are financial instruments which are linked to insurance risks and whose value is influenced by an insured loss event which underlies the security.
+The term encompasses catastrophe ‘cat’ bonds for property risks such as earthquake and other forms of risk-linked securitisation including life insurance risks such as longevity.

-ILS has become popular with both insurers and investors in recent years.
-They permit an insurer to purchase additional protection for low-frequency high-severity losses such as those connected to natural catastrophes.
-Meanwhile, investors are attracted to ILS because returns are non-correlated with the financial markets.
+ILS have become popular with both insurers and investors in recent years.
+They allow an insurer to purchase additional protection for low-frequency, high-severity losses such as those connected to natural catastrophes.
+Meanwhile, investors are attracted to ILS because returns are not correlated with the financial markets thereby enabling diversification within their portfolios.
+ILS also provide investors with an opportunity to invest in insurance and reinsurance markets other than by purchasing shares in insurance companies directly.

 “Guernsey can boast a diverse range of transactions and risks across its ILS sector, including the reinsurance of satellites, lottery risk, football clubs and players and marine reinsurance.
 The Island's focus does not just revolve around traditional catastrophe risks.”
 Dominic Wheatley, Chief Executive of Guernsey Finance